oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

   .. group-tab:: Best splitter

-  Treshold for a node is chosen as the best among all bins and all selected features according to split criteria(see  **Split Criteria** below).
+  The threshold for a node is chosen as the best among all bins and all selected features according to split criteria(see  **Split Criteria** below).
   The computational time complexity for the `best` splitter is :math:`O(num_features \cdot num_bins)` for each node.
 The best splitting strategy builds a tree with optimal splits on each level.